Guide

 Tracking cookies were introduced to streamline and enhance browsing experiences.
 For instance, cookies can autofill your login details and remember what was in your shopping cart if you accidentally close the web page.

-However, tracking cookies are also used to analyze users’ behaviors and many companies use cookies for tracking and profiling purposes.
+However, web tracking cookies are also used to analyze users’ behaviors and many companies use cookies for tracking and profiling purposes.

 What is browser fingerprinting?

-Browser fingerprinting is a specialist type of internet tracking that is more intrusive than regular cookie tracking.
+Browser fingerprinting is a special type of internet tracking that is more intrusive than regular cookie tracking.
 It allows companies to build a unique user profile and identify you on the internet among millions of other internet users.

 How do fingerprint cookies track?